What is the Best Saw for Cutting 2×4 Pieces? (2023)

 Additional Features

-What can really tip one saw in your favor to become the better option over another are the additional features.
-We already mentioned the integrated dust blowers, adapters, and ports, but other useful bonuses include an LED work light, a laser guide, and onboard accessories and storage.
+What often sways my decision towards one saw over another are those extra features.
+I’ve talked about integrated dust blowers, adapters, and ports, but from my experience, an LED work light, a laser guide, and onboard accessories and storage can be game changers.

 There are even rulers that help you cut to the precise measurements without having to leave a pencil mark on your workpiece.
 An LED work light will lengthen the hours you can spend on your projects as they illuminate the way in low light settings.
 Even if you do have enough light, the extra LED will improve visibility.